MCUdude/MicroCore/PlatformIO.md

 ## MicroCore + PlatformIO
-MicroCore and PlatformIO goes great together.
+MicroCore and PlatformIO go great together.
 You can upload using your favorite programmer and print to the serial monitor.
-But you can also let PlatformIO calulate the fuses and load the correct bootloader file, just like Arduino IDE does!
+But you can also let PlatformIO calculate the fuses and load the correct bootloader file, just like Arduino IDE does!

 PlatformIO uses the information provided in platformio.ini to calculate what fuse bits and what bootloader file to load.
 Simply provide enough information and run the following commands: